Since 2007, there has been a substantial shortage of skilled construction workers to fulfill available jobs.

 Making Safety of Priority on Job Sites

 Hiring the best people is only part of the solution.
-Contractors must ensure that they maintain an effective risk management program by building a strong safety culture that manages the potential risks of a shortage of skilled construction workers.
+Contractors must maintain an effective risk management program by building a strong safety culture that manages the potential risks of a shortage of skilled construction workers.

 These builders are already at their capacity to complete existing projects, especially in areas of the country that were hard-hit by natural disasters, like the forest fires in California and Hurricane Harvey, Irma, and Florence.

-The significant uptake in the need for building residential homes has exploded in recent years although it is likely not to surpass the growth rates that occurred before the recession.
+The significant uptake in the need for building residential homes has exploded in recent years, although it is likely not to surpass the growth rates before the recession.